Matthew-Holmes/Linguine/README.md

 ### Definitions

-Evans introduces lots of vocabulary to desribe Domain Driven Design, some include:
+Evans introduces lots of vocabulary to describe Domain Driven Design, some include:

 **Ubiquitous Language** - used to describe the domain and problems by both experts and developers